vianalin13/recipehub/DEVELOPMENT.md

   - Created shared user authentication and recipe validation helper (`src/lib/auth-helpers.ts`, `src/lib/validation.ts`)
 - **Reflection:** The create and edit forms share a significant amount of code.
 While backend optimization (shared validation, auth helpers) centralizes logic and makes it easier to maintain and test, frontend abstraction can reduce readability.
 Each page has specific needs, so keeping forms similar but separate maintains clarity over cleverness.

+2025-01-27
+- Optimized test user and username/email generation in Jests
+- **Reflection:**

 ---